The Best B2B SEO Strategy: A Case Study

 First, we piqued the interest of new visitors who just arrived on the website from a Google search.
 Many of these visitors landed on a targeted blog post.
 To move them down the conversion funnel, we included two details in every blog post:

 - Internal links: We linked to other related blog posts and landing pages throughout the articles.
 Specifically, we chose links that fell under the same broad container keyword as the longtail keyword used in the blog.
 We also linked to pages that would lead visitors further down the conversion funnel.
 For example, in a blog post about static vs. dynamic loads, we linked to a landing page related to iGPS’s plastic pallet durability because visitors looking for information about loads probably also wanted to know how much weight the pallets can carry before making a decision.

 - Clear calls to action (CTAs): We created unique CTAs at the end of every targeted blog post to directly move visitors down the funnel.
 If the blog answered all of the questions visitors had, they could immediately call or email iGPS.
 If they needed more information, we also gave them a link to the homepage to discover more resources.

 Second, we used landing pages to convert visitors who were further down the conversion funnel.
-These landing pages centered around transactional keywords that potential customers would type in if they were ready to rent pallets.
+These landing pages centered around the most transactional keywords, i.e. those that potential customers type when they’re ready to rent pallets.
 We created:

 - Industry-specific landing pages to answer industry-specific questions visitors had